bgtti/react-express-registration-template/Backend-ExpressJS/README.md

 # Introduction

-A website template with signup and login functionality built with Express JS and MongoDB.
+An  Express JS and MongoDB backend template with signup and login functionality built with Express JS and MongoDB.

-This project contains the base functionality and styling for the following pages:
+This project contains the following back-end logic:
-- Homepage
-- Signup page
+- Signup route
-- Login page
+- Login route
-- Dashboard page
-- Terms and conditions page
-- Logout functionality
+- Logout rote
+- Get user route (gets user's information from cookie and sends it)
+- Delete account route

 This project is using the following extensions:
 - bcrypt for password hashing